 7. Discipline is painful.
 For the moment all discipline seems painful rather than pleasant, – Now we come to our foundational verse.
 Discipline is painful.
 The pain of the discipline we impose should be more than the pleasure of disobedience.
 It is hard to inflict negative consequences on our children but it is necessary.
 God, our loving heavenly Father, has a plan for your life this year that includes pain.
 One reason he brings that pain is for your growth.

 8. Discipline results in righteousness/peace. but later it yields the peaceful fruit of righteousness to those who have been trained by it. – Though it may not seem like it, discipline actually brings the fruit of peace and practical righteousness (or uprightness).
 Where there is not self-control, there is a lack of peace.
 The home is filled with conflict and lack of order.
-Where there is self-control there is peace in the home, peace in the heart, and a godliness.
+Where there is self-control there is peace in the home, peace in the heart, and godliness.

-9. Discipline has a purpose of training. but later it yields the peaceful fruit of righteousness to those who have been trained by it. – Training is not words.
+9. Discipline has the purpose of training. but later it yields the peaceful fruit of righteousness to those who have been trained by it. – Training is not words.
 Training is action with teeth, with consequences.
 The final step in righteousness is training (2 Timothy 3:16).
 We hope our children have habits of godliness.

 10. Discipline is heart oriented My son, do not regard lightly the discipline of the Lord… for those who have been trained by it. – This observation might surprise you but the writer aims his comments at the heart of the one being disciplined.
 One can accept discipline and be trained by it or one can refuse to learn from it.
 Proverbs calls that refusal to learn the actions of a fool.
 Similarly, as parents we want to aim not just at behavior but at the heart.
 We don’t want just obedience when we are looking for fear of punishment.
 Rather we are hoping for and pleading for a heartfelt orientation toward wisdom and obedience.